 I often tend to compress many mattresses quite a bit under my weight and come to rest on their firmer support and base layers which are often hard and not so comfortable.

-Initially this didn’t seem to be the case with the Emma mattress.
+However, this wasn’t the case with the Emma mattress.
 I did compress the top comfort layers to a certain degree, but the elasticity of the cover, the bouncy and responsive nature of the Airgocell foam, and the firmer base layer prevented me from sinking all the way down through the mattress and reaching the foundation of our bed.

-Edge support wan’t that great in the end with this mattress as well.
-The foam used in the base of this mattress, combined with the bouncy and responsive Airgocell foam and the stretchy and durable cover, eventually caused excessive sinkage and a loss of support at the edges of the bed and uneven support throughout the entire mattress, including the edges.
+Edge support was great with this mattress as well.
+The foam used in the base of this mattress, combined with the bouncy and responsive Airgocell foam and the stretchy and durable cover, prevented excessive sinkage and provided even support throughout the entire mattress, including the edges.

-Over time, there was a significant amount of motion transfer with this mattress.
-The various foams used in its construction absorbed our movements not as well as they did initially and promoted excessive motion transfer to a significant degree.
-Thus, we felt much more disruption and shaking of the mattress when we changed positions or got in and out of the bed during the night (which is a big minus, given it often causes late-night arguments!) 🙂
+As for motion transfer, there wasn’t too much of it with this mattress.
+The various foams used in its construction absorbed our movements and reduced excessive motion transfer.
+We didn’t feel much disruption and shaking of the mattress when we changed positions or got in and out of the bed during the night.

 Smell / Off-Gassing